 KDZ Bruxer Aesthetic®

-Bring the reliable strength of full-contour zirconia into the cosmetic zone with KDZ Bruxer Aesthetic® Crowns and bridges.
-Keating Dental Arts’ revolutionary new zirconia formulation provides the ultimate in translucency, rivaling IPS e.max® crowns, while its 650 MPa flexural strength is nearly twice that of lithium disilicate.
-CAD/CAM fabricated to match all 16 Vita® Classical shades with the industry-leading precision of our digital workflow, KDZ Bruxer Aesthetic® is the next-generation zirconia perfect for demanding patients.
+Bring the real strength of full-contour zirconia into the cosmetic zone with KDZ Bruxer Aesthetic crowns and bridges.
+Keating Dental Arts’ revolutionary new zirconia formulation provides the ultimate in translucency.
+The KDZ Bruxer Aesthetic rivals the IPS e.max® crowns, while its 650 MPa flexural strength is nearly twice that of lithium disilicate.

 Get Your Free Keating Doctor Kit